arviz-devs/preliz/docs/installation.rst

 Installation
 ============

 PreliZ is tested on Python 3.11+.
-And depends on ArviZ, matplotlib, NumPy, and SciPy.
+And depends on matplotlib, numba, NumPy, and SciPy.
 See `pyproject.toml <https://github.com/arviz-devs/preliz/blob/main/pyproject.toml>`_ for version information.

 For the latest release, you can install PreliZ either using pip or conda-forge: